smourier/TraceSpy/README.md

 * It's 100% .NET
 * It does not need UAC to be disabled nor special rights (unless you want to use ETW traces, see below)
 * It can remove empty lines (which is very handy to get rid of these pesky trace lines sent by Visual Studio or addins, for example...)
-* The traced application is less blocked by this tracing tool than by DebugView, because it's more async
+* The traced application is far less blocked by this tracing tool than by DebugView, because it's more async
-* The Copy (CTRL-C) operation just copies the traced text, and not the full line (a full line copy feature is there though)
+* The Copy (CTRL-C) operation just copies the traced text, and not the full line (a full line copy using CTRL-L feature is there though)
 * The process name of the traced application is optionally displayed instead of the process id (if available and not dead at display  time)
 * The find dialog has an autocomplete feature
 * Lines that contain newline characters (\r, \n) are not displayed as normal lines (DbgView does this) but as one big line